Philip I of Flanders: Philip's second crusade

 In 1190, Philip took the cross for a second time and joined the Flemish contingents which had already gone to Palestine.
 After arriving at the Siege of Acre, he was stricken by the epidemic passing through the crusader camp, and died on 1 August 1191.
 His body was brought back to Flanders by his wife Theresa, who acted as regent during his absence.
 Philip was buried in Clairvaux Abbey.
-Since he was unsuccessful in producing an heir with Countess Theresa, he was succeeded by his sister Margaret I and brother-in-law Baldwin VIII.
+Since he was unsuccessful in producing an heir with Countess Theresa, he was succeeded by his sister Margaret I and brother-in-law Baldwin IV, count of Hainaut, who became count of Flanders as Baldwin VIII.

 Philip had an illegitimate son, Thierry, who went on the Fourth Crusade and married the daughter of Isaac Komnenos of Cyprus.